abigaelbousquet/rookie-to-cookie/README.md

 - Regenerate your meal plan as many times as you would like by clicking "Generate" repeatedly
 - Save a meal plan to your account by clicking the "Save" button at the bottom of the Home page after generation and following directions there
 - Look at your saved meal plans by heading to the Calendar tab and clicking on the orange tile next to the week of interest
-- Like or dislike a recipe by finding it in the Calendar tab and then toggling the "heart" button to a thumbs up or thumbs down in the top right corner of the recipe card
+- Like or dislike a recipe once you've cooked it and tried it by finding it in the Calendar tab and then toggling the "heart" button to a thumbs up or thumbs down in the top right corner of the recipe card
 - Sign out at any time by clicking the "Sign Out" button at the bottom of any page
-- Log back in by entering the same email and password as the account was created with into the Login screen
+- Log back in by entering the same email and password as the account was created with into the Login screen to see all of your protected account data